-The Climate Screens are used to display the status and control the HVAC systems.
-The Climate "All" Screen displays the combined Heating and Cooling controls for all of the HVAC zones.
-This screen provides global control the HVAC system.
-Pressing either the Heat or Cool Button activates all of the zones at one time.
-The set points can be changed by either pressing the associated up and down arrows or by dragging the associated circular temperature wheel to the desired set point.
-The Heat and Cool Buttons will highlight when active.
-Icons will also be displayed for the heating and cooling functions.
-The Oasis control screen is also accessed from this screen.
+The Climate Screens are used to display the status and control functions for the HVAC system.

+The Climate "All" Screen displays and provides global control of the Heating and Cooling for the HVAC zones.

+Pressing the Heat or Cool Button activates all of the zones for the selected function at one time.
+The set points can be changed by pressing the associated up and down arrows or by dragging the associated circular temperature wheel to the desired set point.
+The Heat or Cool Buttons will highlight and Icons will be displayed when the functions are active.

+The Oasis control screen can only be accessed from this screen.